weip2008/LearnTorch/doc/stock.md

 <h1>Idea of AI Stock Modeling</h1>

-1. use boolinger line to determine sell/buy points(max:sell, min:buy value)
+1. use boolinger line to determine long/short points(max:long, min:short value)
 2. smooth (9, 15) all data, use the smoothed data as close[array]
 3. calculate vilocity for all points(array)
 4. calculate accelerate for all points(array)
 5. use a window find stock input smooth data
 6. create datasets:
    a. input(close, vilocity, accelerate, weekdays, time, volume)
-   b. output(sell, buy)
+   b. output(long, short)
 7. create model
 8. use the model to test training data